B PERMIT

 Settling in Switzerland

-NB: After 5 years of residency in Switzerland holding a B permit, the fast-tracked C permit or “permit C anticipé” can in some cases be requested, if the applicant fulfills the integration requirements (art.
+NB: After 5 years of residency in Switzerland holding a B permit, the fast-tracked C permit or “permit C anticipé” can in some cases be requested, if the applicant meets the integration requirements (art.
 34 al. 4 LEI).
 After 10 years of residency in Switzerland, a C permit holder is allowed to apply for Swiss citizenship if the conditions are met.

 Where to start?